-Make your WordPress site accessible over HTTPS by implementing SSL on cPanel hosting, VPS or Cloud server, Cloudflare, EasyEngine, Cloudways
+Make your WordPress site accessible over HTTPS by implementing SSL on cPanel hosting, Cloud server, Cloudflare, EasyEngine, Cloudways.

-Securing website is not an optional and as important as content, design or SEO.
-One of the essential tasks of securing site is to configure SSL/TLS (Secure Socket Layer/Transport Layer Security) certificate, so your website is accessible only through HTTPS.
+Securing a website is not optional and as important as content, design, or SEO.
+One of the essential tasks of securing the site is to configure SSL/TLS (Secure Socket Layer/Transport Layer Security) certificate, so your website is accessible only through HTTPS.

-Lately, HTTPS is also included in search ranking signal, so it’s not just for e-commerce site but applicable to all.
+Lately, HTTPS is also included in search ranking signal, so it’s not just for e-commerce sites but applicable to all.
 The good thing is you can get it started in FREE.

 Let’s get into technical details.

-You may offload SSL handshake at multiple levels.
+You may offload the SSL handshake at multiple levels.

 The prerequisite for configuring your website accessible over HTTPS is SSL/TLS certificate.

-SiteGround will provision Let’s encrypt certificate for your domain and do the necessary modifications in WordPress, so it’s accessible over HTTPS.
+SiteGround will provision Let’s encrypt certificate for your domain and make the necessary modifications in WordPress, so it’s accessible over HTTPS.

 You can validate by accessing your URL with https in the browser.
 In my scenario – it would be https://techpostal.com

-The problem is that site is accessible over HTTP and HTTPS both which is not good and have to do one more configuration change to ensure all requests are served only over HTTPS.
+The problem is that the site is accessible over HTTP and HTTPS both, which is not good and has to do one more configuration change to ensure all requests are served only over HTTPS.

-- Scroll down a bit and click Let’s Encrypt under Security section
+Scroll down a bit and click Let’s Encrypt under the Security section

 Turn ON HTTPS Enforce & External Link Rewrite